 Provide the Right Growth Medium

-Well-drained planting medium is vital for an African violet to thrive in any environment.
+Well-drained planting medium is vital when providing African violet care in order for them to thrive in any environment.
 An ideal mixture of 3 parts sphagnum peat moss, 2 parts vermiculite and 1 part perlite will hold the right amount of moisture and give the roots the best ratio of water to air.
 As peat moss tends to have an acidic pH value, adding a small amount of lime to the planting medium before putting it in the pot will counteract that acidity.
 When planting, fill the container with medium and place the African violet in the center, aligning the plant's crown to the pot's top ridge.
 This will give the leaves enough space so they do not rest on the soil.

 Keep the Soil Damp